Effective Field Theory Description of Light Dilaton: Phenomenological Analysis

 \subsection{Dilaton production in SN1987A}

-For dilaton masses below a few hundred MeV, on-shell production can occur within the core of compact astrophysical objects such as supernovae.
-This process would contribute to an additional energy-loss channel, potentially shortening the expected duration of the neutrino burst.
-Consequently, the observed late-time neutrino signal from SN1987A~\cite{Kamiokande-II:1987idp} can be used to constrain the dilaton's couplings to matter.
-The typical bound is obtained by requiring that the extra energy-loss rate due to dilaton emission does not exceed the benchmark luminosity $\mathcal{L}_{\rm SN}\sim 10^{53}\,{\rm erg/s}$ inferred from the SN1987A neutrino data.
+For dilaton masses below a few hundred MeV, on-shell production can occur within the core of compact astrophysical objects.
+Inspired by extensive studies on production and subsequent signatures of ALPs in various high-energy astrophysical environments~\cite{Caputo:2022mah,Fiorillo:2025yzf,Diamond:2023cto,Diamond:2023scc}, the production and decay processes of dilatons might significantly influence the evolution and observational signatures of these objects~\cite{Dev:2020eam,Balaji:2022noj}.
+In this work, we primarily utilize the observed late-time neutrino signal from SN1987A~\cite{Kamiokande-II:1987idp} to constrain the dilaton's couplings to matter.
+The standard cooling bound is obtained by requiring that the luminosity carried away by dilatons does not exceed the benchmark neutrino luminosity $\mathcal{L}_{\rm SN}\sim 10^{53}\,{\rm erg/s}$ inferred from the SN1987A neutrino data.